mohanson/daze/README.md

 $ curl -x socks5://127.0.0.1:1080 google.com
 ```

-# Guides

-For users who have already finished tutorials, here is an advanced guide.

-## Platforms
+# Using Daze for Different Platforms

 Daze is implemented in pure Go language, so it can run on almost any operating system.
-The following are only the browsers/operating system commonly used by me:
+The following are some of the browsers/operating systems commonly used by me:

-### Android
+## Android

-0. Cross compile daze for android: `GOOS=android GOARCH=arm64 go build -o daze github.com/mohanson/daze/cmd/daze`
+0. Cross-compile daze for Android: `GOOS=android GOARCH=arm64 go build -o daze github.com/mohanson/daze/cmd/daze`
 0. Push the compiled file to the phone.
 You can use [adb](https://developer.android.com/studio/command-line/adb) or create an HTTP server and download daze with `wget` in [termux](https://play.google.com/store/apps/details?id=com.termux&hl=en).
 0. Run `daze client -l 127.0.0.1:1080 ...` in the termux.
 0. Set the proxy for phone: WLAN -> Settings -> Proxy -> Fill in `127.0.0.1:1080`

-### Chrome
+## Chrome

 Chrome does not support setting proxies, so a third-party plugin must be used.
 [Proxy SwitchyOmega](https://chrome.google.com/webstore/detail/proxy-switchyomega/padekgcemlokbadohgkifijomclgjgif?hl=en) works very well.

-### Firefox
+## Firefox

 Firefox can configure a proxy in `Connection Settings` -> `Manual proxy configuration` -> `SOCKSv5 Host=127.0.0.1` and `Port=1080`.
-If you see an option `Use remote DNS` on the page, check it boldly.
+If you see an option `Use remote DNS` on the page, check it.

-## Network Model And Concepts
+# Network Model And Concepts

-Daze's network model consists of 5 characters:
+Daze's network model consists of 7 components:

 ```text
 +-------------+        +-------------+        +----------+        +-------------+        +-----------+